-Group therapy gives students an opportunity to meet other students like themselves and share their problems and concerns.
-Typically six to eight students meet face-to-face once a week with one or more group therapists to talk about what's troubling them.
+Your therapist may recommend Group therapy to help you most effectively address your current counseling concerns.
+Typically six to eight students meet face-to-face once a week with one or more group therapists.
 Group members are able to learn alternative behaviors to resolve difficulties and develop new social skills and ways of relating to people.
 Most importantly, people learn they are not alone in their struggles and find it encouraging hearing that other people face similar challenges.

 Counseling groups and workshops available in this semester are described below.
-This is a free and confidential service to all Buffalo State students.
-Please speak with your counselor or call the Counseling Center for more information at: 716-878-4436.
-We look forward to seeing you!
+Please speak with your counselor or a counselor at the Counseling Center for more information at: 716-878-4436.

 Cognitive Behavioral Skills (CBT) Group: An educational / skills therapy approach based on the principles of social learning.
 Cognitive behavioral therapy (CBT) is a form of treatment that focuses on examining the relationships between thoughts, feelings and behaviors.
 CBT is structured and directive, collaborative, goal-focused and time-limited (ongoing throughout the semester).

 Inside Out: LGBT and Questioning Support Group: Inside Out is a support/discussion group that provides a safe space in which students can freely discuss issues related to sexual orientation, gender identity, and gender expression.
 This confidential group is for any student who identifies as LGBT or Questioning whether they are years into the coming out process or have only just begun .Topics of discussion include self-acceptance, societal stigma and stereotypes, the life-long process of coming out, fluidity of sexual orientation and gender identity, LGBT history, and connecting with the LGBT community in Western New York.